Collections

 When back-ends offer/mirror the same datasets, it is required to align names and metadata.
 For the following collections and metadata an agreement has been achieved.
 These are all Copernicus Missions, and the standard names refer to the archives prepared and distributed by ESA.
 If it is not possible/desirable to use this name as collection id, a 'common_name' can be added next to the 'id' property to identify the collection as a standard archive.

-# Naming convention
+# Common naming convention

 In order to achieve a uniform structure for all collections on the platform and thus make it easier for users to navigate between collections, it is recommended to follow the common naming convention: